PTO Accrual Guide: Definition, Benefits, Tips, and FAQ

 • Allows for a transfer of unused time off throughout the years.

-You should consider adding higher PTO rates for people who’ve been part of your team for a longer time.
-That way, your workers are more motivated to stay within the company and collect more days off as time goes by.
+You should consider adding higher PTO accrued rates for long-time team members.
+That way, your workers will be more motivated to stay within the company and collect more days off as time passes.

 Benefit #2: PTO accrual prevents new employees from taking too much time off

-With accrual, your employees won’t receive their PTO all at once.
-Thus, they won’t have too many days off at their disposal when they first start working for your company.
+With the way how PTO accrual works, your employees won’t be able to receive their PTO all at once.
+Therefore, they won’t have too many days off at their disposal when they first start working for your company.

-This kind of policy prevents new employees from taking too much time off in the beginning since their PTO will accumulate as they continue working.
+This policy prevents new employees from taking too much time off in the beginning, as their PTO will accumulate as they continue working.

 Benefit #3: PTO accrual provides a reward for loyal workers

-PTO accrual is collected over time.
-So, your most loyal workers should have the most paid time off during the year.
+Your employees accrue PTO over time.
+Therefore, the logical assumption is that your most loyal workers should have the most paid time off days during a calendar year.

 If you choose to have a policy that allows for a higher accrual rate after certain milestones for years of service, employees who’ve been working at your company the longest reap the most benefits.